 survive.
 Let’s just say that strategic placement of a business issue towards the BACK of the priority list continues to be en vogue.
 We all in know in life and business, what you ignore, sidestep, rationalize, bury, underestimate….will bite you.

-At Ludi, we have found a missing category of healthcare business that is an imperative, yet largely ignored.
+At Ludi, we have found a missing category of health care business that is an imperative, yet largely ignored.
 The category is called Physician Spend.
 So, what does that even mean?
-It means measuring what the health system pays physicians.
-This can include employment, bonuses, and incentives.
+It means measuring every dollar the health system pays on their physician contracts.
+This can include employment, bonuses and incentives.